British Public House Names

-The Elephant and Castle, of which there are many examples, is said to be an anglicised pronunciation of “the Infanta of Castile,” a Spanish princess who was engaged to marry Charles I. Although Michael Quinion at World Wide Words throws cold water on this popular belief by writing that the Elephant and Castle name is derived from the emblem used by “the Cutlers’ Company, a London craft guild founded in the 13th century, which represented workers who made knives, scissors, surgical instruments, and the like.”
+The Elephant and Castle, of which there are many examples, is said to be an anglicized pronunciation of “the Infanta of Castile,” a Spanish princess who was engaged to marry Charles I. Although Michael Quinion at World Wide Words throws cold beer on this popular belief by writing that the Elephant and Castle name is derived from the emblem used by “the Cutlers’ Company, a London craft guild founded in the 13th century, which represented workers who made knives, scissors, surgical instruments, and the like.”

 The Dog and Bacon pub in Horsham, Sussex seems to be an odd combination of things until the name’s origin is explained by the Horsham Pub Guide: the “pub name comes from the ‘Dorking Beacon’ which, apparently, was a bonfire on the site of Horsham common.”

-In Ancient Rome drunken festivals called bacchanals were held to honour the god of wine, Bacchus.
+In Ancient Rome, drunken festivals called bacchanals were held to honour the god of wine, Bacchus.
 So the landlord of a pub in Bristol, England tortured the word “bacchanals’ until he got Bag o’ Nails.

-There are several pubs called Swan with Two Necks and the name dates from the time of Elizabeth I. She gave some swans away as a favour and their new owners cut a couple small nicks in their beaks to identify them.
+There are several pubs called Swan with Two Necks and the name dates from the time of Elizabeth I. She gave some swans away as a favour and their new owners cut a couple of small nicks in their beaks to identify them.
 “Nicks” became corrupted into necks.